• Skip to primary navigation

 Complaints and Legal Ombudsman Contact Information

-You will find the contact details for the Legal Ombudsman in our Complaints Procedure but for ready reference they are:
+You will find the contact details and timescales for the Legal Ombudsman in our Complaints Procedure but for ready reference they are:

 Legal Ombudsman, PO Box 6167 Slough SL1 0EH